smdaa/smdaa.github.io/content/post/building-an-rtl-sdr-fm-radio-from-scratch-in-c-part-1-the-usb-driver.md

 /sys/bus/usb/devices/3-2/idProduct
 ```

-In C that grep becomes a walk over the same folder, reading two attributes per entry: vendor and product, since a product id alone is not unique, and comparing them:
+A product id alone is not unique, so we match on both vendor and product.
+In C that grep becomes a walk over the same folder, reading both attributes per entry and comparing them:

 ```c
 while ((entry = readdir(dir)) != NULL)